Assessing the Sustainability and Trustworthiness of Federated Learning Models: Related Work

-In the field of FL, Qui et al.\cite{qiu2023first} provided a first look into the carbon footprint of FL models by incorporating parameters that are special to FL and comparing the emissions produced by FL models vs. emissions produced by centralized ML models.
-They concluded that FL models could emit up to two orders of magnitude of CO$_2$eq if the data is not identically distributed, which is often the case in FL.
-Similarly to estimating the carbon emissions of AI/FL models, tools to track carbon emissions and apply standardized measurements for better comparison of model emissions have been developed \cite{luccioni2022estimating}.
+Most works focus on estimating the carbon emissions of specific models.
+Lucconi et al. \cite{luccioni2023counting} provided a survey on aspects that influence the CO$_2$eq of ML.
+Luccioni et al. Patterson et al. \cite{patterson2021carbon} estimated the energy consumption and computed the carbon emissions of the language models T5, Meena, GShard, Switch Transformer, and GPT-3 and highlighted opportunities to improve energy efficiency and CO$_2$eq emission, such as sparsely activated DNNs and using energy grids with low carbon intensity.
+In the field of FL, Qui et al. \cite{qiu2023first} provided a first look into the carbon footprint of FL models by incorporating parameters specific to FL and comparing the emissions produced by FL models with those produced by centralized ML models.
+Similarly to estimating the carbon emissions of AI/FL models, tools have been developed to track carbon emissions.
 CodeCarbon \cite{codecarbon} and the Experimental Emissions Tracker \cite{henderson2020systematic} can be used to track emissions during the training process, while the ML CO$_2$eq Calculator \cite{lacoste2019quantifying} can be used to calculate the emissions after training.

-Despite the effort and work done in this research field, to the best of our knowledge, no work directly considered the carbon emissions related to FL setups.
-Besides, none have incorporated the emissions produced by FL models into trustworthy FL despite environmental well-being clearly being defined as one of the seven key requirements for trustworthy AI/FL by the AI-HLEG \cite{AI_HLEG}.
+Despite the effort and work done in this research field, none have incorporated the emissions produced by FL models into trustworthy FL, despite environmental well-being clearly being defined as one of the seven key requirements for trustworthy AI/FL by the AI-HLEG \cite{AI_HLEG}.